sakloui/jorban-martysmods.github.io/docs/reshade-guides/downloading-and-installing-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Using the ReShade Installer</summary>

-Once you've chosen the right installer, you can use the guided walkthrough of each component to ReShade's installer below to start installing ReShade!

 # Selecting Your Game

-The first thing you need to do in order to install ReShade is to select the application that you want to install ReShade to.
-Since ReShade is an instanced install, the ReShade Installer will need to know exactly where your game executable is located at.
+To install ReShade, you first need to tell the installer where your game's executable file is.
+This is as simple as selecting the executable within the applications list.

 ![Game List](../images/downloading-and-installing-reshade/rs_game_list.webp)

-If your game does not appear in the application listing, you can click "Browse..." at the bottom right of the ReShade Installer to manually locate your game's executable.
-If you don't know where your game is located, check out [our guide on finding your game's executable and directory](https://guides.martysmods.com/docs/additional-guides/finding-your-game-executable-and-directory/).
+If your game isn't listed, click "Browse..." at the bottom right of the ReShade Installer to manually find your game's executable.
+If you are unsure of where the executable is located, besure to check our [guide on finding your game's executable and directory](https://guides.martysmods.com/docs/additional-guides/finding-your-game-executable-and-directory/).

 ![Browse](../images/downloading-and-installing-reshade/rs_browse.webp)